- 1 Different types of USB Outlet

 - 1.0A/2.0A — Both 1.0A and 2.0A are standard USB ports that are ideal for charging iPhones and Android phones.

-- 4.0A — These USB charging ports outlets can charge large devices, like laptops.
+- 4.0A — These USB charging ports outlets can charge large devices such as laptops.

 - 4.8A — These USB ports have a maximum power charge up to 4.8 amps, and can be used to charge all USB powered devices from iPhones to Android phones, tablets, smart watches, and more.